 Digital gardens are places where information grows.
-It is a collection of notes and ideas that are organized in a way that allows for exploration and discovery.
+It is a collection of notes and ideas that are organised in a way that allows for exploration and discovery.
 It is meant to be a living, growing repository of knowledge and ideas, rather than a static document.

 A digital garden presents a few challenges.

 Chronological is the wrong metaphor, but how to capture time and sequence?.
-A digital garden can contain a large amount of information, and it can be difficult to decide how to organize and structure it in a way that is intuitive and easy for others to navigate.
+A digital garden can contain a large amount of information, and it can be difficult to decide how to organise and structure it in a way that is intuitive and easy for others to navigate.

 Finding the right tools: There are many different tools and platforms that can be used to create a digital garden, and it can be challenging to find the one that best fits your needs and workflow.